Fungal toenail infections usually don’t cause physical pain. But that doesn’t mean they can’t be extremely distressing and frustrating all the same.

 - “Pulse dosing” oral antifungal medications.
 We generally recommend that you take the medication for 7 days in a row, one week per month.

 The fungal nail laser focuses a beam of light with a very carefully selected set of specifications.
 Essentially, the beam can pass through your nail and is completely painless and harmless to your body’s healthy cells.
 However, it is deadly to the types of fungi that cause fungal toenails.

 After years of research, testing, and clinical use, no side effects have ever been observed with the laser system.
-It is safe, painless, and extremely convenient when compared with previous treatment protocols.
+It is safe, painless, and extremely convenient when compared to previous treatment protocols.

-“Pulse dosing” the medication is not only a lot more convenient for our patients, but also safer and more comfortable for those who might be sensitive to the drug’s possible side effects.
+At the same time, “pulse dosing” the medication (as opposed to 12 weeks of daily use, as with traditional treatment) is not only a lot more convenient for our patients, but also safer and more comfortable for those who might be sensitive to the drug’s possible side effects.

 How Long Until I See Results?

 No matter which treatment option you choose, it will take time to achieve full clearing of the nail.

 The reason is that, even though you may kill all of the fungus, the damaged toenail they leave behind will still be there, waiting to grow out and be replaced by clear nail.

 That said, with laser, most people do begin to see significant, noticeable clearing of their toenails after just one or two treatments.
 Full results depend on how quickly your toenails grow, although it can take up to a year.

 Will the Fungus Stay Away?